 A climb on this mountain awards us with incomparable views of an out-of-this-world loop of lynching moraines & glaciers bordered by some of the highest peaks on the planet.
-Subsequent to accomplishing our exhilarating climb to the summit of Tharpu Chuli, we shall head back and revisit Annapurna Base Camp.
+After accomplishing our exhilarating climb to the summit of Tharpu Chuli, we shall head back and revisit Annapurna Base Camp.
 Later on, we shall tumble down all the way downhill to Naya Pool via Jhinu Dada through the lush terraced Modi Khola valley to take a drive back to Pokhara.
-And lastly the next day we shall end our unforgettable Tharpu Chuli Peak Climbing; with a picturesque drive/flight back to Kathmandu from Pokhara.
+Lastly, the next day we shall end our unforgettable Tharpu Chuli Peak Climbing; with a picturesque drive/flight back to Kathmandu from Pokhara.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time frame and budget limits.

 Day 1 : Arrival day in Kathmandu (1,365m/4,478 ft.)::

 As you land in the Tribhuvan International Airport (TIA) of Kathmandu and complete all necessary formalities, you shall be welcomed to this enchanting Himalayan nation by a representative of Nepal Mountain Trekkers.
 You shall then be dropped off at your respective hotel room where you can take off your shoes and just loosen up a bit.
 Later you can go out and take a stroll around the Thamel area which is a mainstream touristic point where you can get many shops and cafes of your liking.
 Stay overnight in Kathmandu.

 Day 2 : Kathmandu (1,365 m/4,478 ft.): Sightseeing and Preparation::